31 Creative Autumn Garden Ideas for a Cosy Outdoor Space

 Freestanding patio heaters provide consistent warmth, allowing you to make the most of your space well into winter.
 Other outdoor heaters, like ones you can install on an overhang ceiling, can also be great options.
 With heaters installed well ahead of autumn, you won’t have to worry about guests getting cold when sitting out on your patio.

-19. Cover the outdoor kitchen
+19. Cover the outdoor kitchen for weather protection

 Napoleon 700 Series 44" Built-in Gas Grill - £4,269